yaoyang33/business_embeddings/README.md

-## Yelp Dataset Challenge: Business Embeddings
+## Yelp Embeddings

+This repo references https://github.com/acocos/business_embeddings, updates and fixed bugs from the original repo

 This repo contains code used to generate business embeddings for the Yelp Academic Dataset as detailed in [this blog](http://seas.upenn.edu/~acocos/yelp/place_embeddings.html).